tombassrosenfeld/developme-prep-app/README.md

 To run this app in production mode:
 Fetch all files from the repository:
-In the root folder, run `npm install` to install all dependencies listed in the package.json file.
+In the root folder, run `yarn add` to install all dependencies listed in the package.json file.
-Run `npm start` to start the app in production mode.
+Run `yarn start` to start the app in production mode.

 ## Sass
 The app uses sass to modularize the css.
 Navigate to the css folder and run: